devblac/devblac.github.io/content/post/building-a-gym-tracker-with-spec-coding.md

 ---

-**TL;DR**:
+**TL;DR:**
-I built **LiftFire**, a gym tracker for my nephew and me, using a new workflow called **spec coding**.
-Instead of code-first, it’s driven by `.md` steering files, spec requests, and vibe-triggered hooks.
+I built **LiftFire**, a gym tracker for my nephew and me.
+What started as a way to make boring workouts fun turned into my first real test of **spec coding** — a new approach where documents guide the build instead of just code.

-- Small apps can work with ~50 specs.
-- Real-world apps may need **500+ specs + 800+ vibes**.
-- Specs = big rocks, vibes = details, **humans = the real difference**.
-The future isn’t one-sentence apps, it’s AI agents collaborating with people.
+The surprising part?
+This workflow feels like the future: fewer people needed for the mechanics, but humans still central to giving projects meaning.
 Commitment is the hard part — coding just makes it easier.

 ---